Should you get riser pads for your skateboard?

 Skateboard riser pads are inserted between the deck and trucks to prevent something known as “wheel bite”.

-It occurs when the wheels rub against the deck, causing them to grind to a halt and potentially throwing the skater off the board.
+It occurs when the wheels rub against the deck, causing them to grind to a halt and potentially throwing the skater off the skateboard.

-Skateboard riser pads may also preserve your board, protecting the area between the trucks and deck and reducing stress cracks.
+Skateboard riser pads may also preserve your skateboard, protecting the area between the trucks and deck and reducing stress cracks.

 Do You Need Skateboard Riser Pads?